nedmsmith/draft-smith-satp-vlei-binding/draft-smith-satp-vlei-binding.md

 ### LegalEntityIdentityvLEICredential Credentials

-The SATP Messages in row 1 of {{tbl-satp-msgs}} SHALL be a LegalEntityvLEICredential as defined by the [LEvLEIC](https://github.com/GLEIF-IT/vLEI-schema/blob/main/legal-entity-vLEI-credential.json) schema.
+The SATP Messages in row 1 of {{tbl-satp-vlei-roles}} SHALL be a LegalEntityvLEICredential as defined by the [LEvLEIC](https://github.com/GLEIF-IT/vLEI-schema/blob/main/legal-entity-vLEI-credential.json) schema.

 These messages are realized using a Legal Entity vLEI Credential (LEvLEIC) because these message identify legal entities.
 Gateway owner identities area form of legal entity as they identify the owner of a gateway rather than the gateway itself.

 ### LegalEntityEngagementContextRolevLEICredential Credentials

-The SATP Messages in row 2 of {{tbl-satp-msgs}} SHALL be a LegalEntityEngagementContextRolevLEICredential as defined by the [LEECRvLEIC](https://github.com/GLEIF-IT/vLEI-schema/blob/main/legal-entity-engagement-context-role-vLEI-credential.json) schema.
+The SATP Messages in row 2 of {{tbl-satp-vlei-roles}} SHALL be a LegalEntityEngagementContextRolevLEICredential as defined by the [LEECRvLEIC](https://github.com/GLEIF-IT/vLEI-schema/blob/main/legal-entity-engagement-context-role-vLEI-credential.json) schema.

 These messages are realized using a LEECRvLEIC because they identify the gateways and hosts within the respective networks involved in transferring digital assets.